Community and charity roles

 Overview

 The Bank encourages us to take on, in a personal capacity, roles with charities and community organisations.
-It is important that the Bank knows when we do so, and that any risks – including potential conflicts – have been addressed in advance.
+It is important that the Bank knows when we do so, and that any risks – including actual, potential or perceived conflicts – have been addressed in advance.

-This policy is part of Our Code, which we are all required to attest to annually.
+This policy is part of Our Code, which all colleagues are required to attest to on joining the Bank and annually thereafter.

 Why do we need this policy?